Coast Guard, partners oversee clean-up of sunken vessel in Hawaii Kai

-Coast Guard pollution response teams working with the State of Hawaii and responsible party in the removal of a recreational vessel that sank in Honolulu, Oct.
-26, 2020.
-Response assets hired through the vessel owner’s insurance company continued response efforts mitigating environmental impacts.
-(U.S. Coast Guard curtesy photo)
+HONOLULU — A Coast Guard pollution response team is working with the State of Hawaii and responsible party in the removal of a recreational vessel that sank in Hawaii Kai Saturday night.

+“The Coast Guard is committed to ocean safety and preservation,” said Chief Warrant Officer Russell Strathern, from Coast Guard Sector Honolulu.
+“Mitigating the pollution threat and assessing impact is our priority and we are working closely with the state and responsible party throughout the process.”

+Sector Honolulu watch standers received two notifications about the vessel, the first from a good Samaritan regarding the smell of fuel in the area and observing black spots of oil floating in the canal from an unknown source.
+The second was a report from a resident of Hawaii Kai that a sunken vessel was leaking fuel into the canal near their home.

 |Date Taken: